squarism/opencomputers_redis/README.md

-An alpha-quality redis client for Opencomputers.
+An alpha-quality redis client for Minecraft (Opencomputers mod).

 ## Installing